he-yang/JSON-to-Excel/source/quickstart.md

 - Maximum 1000 objects (rows) per conversion
 - Maximum 100 unique properties (columns) per dataset
 - Arrays in values will be converted to strings in Excel
+- Maximum 20 loaded local JSON files can be converted at once (Pro Feature)

 # Errors